pdolinaj/15-marketing-php-tech-test/README.md

-# 15-marketing-php-tech-test
-15 Marketing PHP Developer Test
+# 15 Marketing PHP Developer Tech Test

 This is the PHP tech test from https://www.15marketing.co.uk/